Students in crisis

 (0113) 343 5070 (out of hours 07780 613862) firstname.lastname@example.org

-Matt will advise staff on responding to a student death and will be available to discuss issues such as University attendance at funerals and community remembrance.
-Matt, or one of his team, will co-ordinate the pastoral and spiritual response of different religious faiths; a member of the Chaplaincy is often the first of the co-ordinating team to provide pastoral support to those immediately affected by a death or other crisis (if necessary on site).
+Anthea will advise staff on responding to a student death and will be available to discuss issues such as University attendance at funerals and community remembrance.
+Anthea, or one of her team, will co-ordinate the pastoral and spiritual response of different religious faiths; a member of the Chaplaincy is often the first of the co-ordinating team to provide pastoral support to those immediately affected by a death or other crisis (if necessary on site).

 (0113) 343 4106 J.Harris1@leeds.ac.uk

 Jane will offer a range of support to students including 1-1 counselling and seeing affected students in groups.
 She can also advise individuals about other sources of help available on and off campus, including counselling for staff.
 Jane can talk through appropriate responses to difficult situations and, with other colleagues, help shape a plan of action.